jbmilgrom/google-product-categories-openai/README.md

 [If the algorithm stops once a leaf-node is reached (i.e. a node with no children), a maximum of 6 requests would be issued to OpenAI and 3 on average, since the longest path has 6 edges and the average has a little over 3.[^7]]

-## Increasingly Low Probablity for False Positives
+## Leaf Node Granularity Discourages Misclassification

 In the GPC taxonomy, each child is a true [subcategory](https://en.wikipedia.org/wiki/Subcategory) of its parent.
 The farther down the tree, the more specific the set of subcategories.
-As the algorithm descends the GPC tree, OpenAI is run through a series of multiple-choice questions with step-up increases in difficulty by level.
-In the GPC taxonomy, each child is a true [subcategory](https://en.wikipedia.org/wiki/Subcategory) of its parent.
-The farther down the tree, the more specific the set of subcategories.
-By the time the algorithm reaches a leaf-node, and there are no additional levels to descend or questions to ask, any product category response. [or questions to ask, OpenAI has been taken through the proverbial wringer.]
-OpenAI is instructed to respond with `"None of the Above"` when the suggested product categories are inapplicable.
+As a result, the semantic distance between the metadata and any incorrect choice increase dramatically at the next level, comprised entirely of more specific examples of the previous choice.
 An [input of https://espn.com](http://localhost:3003/url?model=default&url=https%3A%2F%2Fespn.com), for example, commonly results in the path `"Sporting Goods"` > `"Athletics"` > `"None of the Above"`, where OpenAI responds with "None of the Above" at level 3, or `"Arts & Entertainment"` > `"None of the Above"`, where OpenAI responds with `"None of the Above"` at level 2, for the scraped metadata:

 ```html
 <meta